gabrielmendes98/clean-arch-react/README.md

-# Clean Architecture + Ports and Adapters with Reactj
+# Clean Architecture + Ports and Adapters with Reactjs

 This is a project made with the intention of applying the concepts of Clean Architecture and Ports and Adapters in a front-end application, as in most cases